jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+- 23 Jan 2025; Begin *browser* branch to write a web browser closely integrated with the Piety editors, where downloaded web pages are stored in editor buffers.

 - 22 Jan 2025: Merge the *console* branch back into the *rewrite* branch.